enkomio/sacara/ISA.md

 ```

 # Directives
-Since version **2.3** it was included a list of directives that speed up the development of script.
-These directive will lower the resistance to write a new script, they just translate the directive in a series of instructions.
+Since version **2.3** it was included a list of directives that speed up the development of _Sacara_ script.
+These directives will lower the resistance to write a new script, the _Sacara assembler_ will translate the directive in a series of instructions.
+All directives can be recognized since they start with the **.** character.

 ### Function invocation directive
 <hr/>